ncgamesroom/ncgamesroom.github.io/README.md

 # ncgamesroom.github.io
 A github repository used to host a website for managing games room events at New College.
-The website can be found [here](https://ncgamesroom.github.io).
+The website can be found at [ncgamesroom.github.io](https://ncgamesroom.github.io).
 ### Author
 > Nila Riahi
 ### Description